FeatureBaseDB/featurebase-docs/docs/cloud/cloud-home.md

 # Introduction to FeatureBase Cloud
 {: .no_toc }

-FeatureBase Cloud is a fully managed version of FeatureBase and intended for users that don’t want to have to operate and maintain the underlying hardware.
-Our Cloud solution takes what makes FeatureBase amazing and makes it even easier to provision and operate in order to get value from your data faster.
+FeatureBase Cloud is fully managed on AWS infrastructure and makes it even easier to provision and operate in order to get value from your data faster.

 {% include page-toc.md %}